getdave/grunt-deployments/README.md

 ### Configuration

-#### Local Target (required)
+#### Local Target (recommended ~~required~~)
-Whilst the Plugin task (no longer) forces you to define a "local" target, we still advise that you always define one.
+Whilst the Plugin task (no longer) forces you to define a `local` target, we still advise that you always define one.
 This is because the `local` target will be used as the default destination if one is not explicity provided.

 Your local target should not require a `ssh_host` parameter and, to avoid complication, should be named exactly as `"local"`.